calind/webhook-test/wp-content/themes/freestore/README.txt

 == Description ==

 With FreeStore we give you everything for free... a fully responsive multipurpose WordPress premium theme to download and use as you want.
-We give you lots of settings and integrate with some of the best plugins to help you build a beautiful website or online store.
+We give you lots of settings and integrate with some of the best plugins to help you build a beautiful website or online ecommerce store.
 Create detailed page layouts with SiteOrigin's drag and drop Page Builder...
-Sell products beautifully online with WooCommerce...
-Or select between our different layouts and page templates to build the site you want!
+Sell products beautifully online with WooCommerce e-commerce plugin...
+And select between our different layouts and page templates to build the site you want!
 Give it a go :)

 == License ==